huyquoctrinh/huyquoctrinh/README.md

 ## 👋 Hi, I’m @huyquoctrinh

 - 👀 I’m interested in Deep Learning, Machine Learning, Computer Vision, Computer Graphic, NLP, MLops, Medical Imageing and A.I modeling.
 Moreover, I have some experiences in Software Engineering, and System operation.
-I got my bachelor degree at HCMUS VNU-HCM
+I got my bachelor degree at HCMUS VNU-HCM.
 - 🌱 I’m currently a Master student in Computer Science at Aalto University, Finland; and a Research Assistant at [Bagci Lab](https://www.bagcilab.com/) at Northwestern University.
 I am also a Lead Machine Learning Engineer at [Spex A.I GMBH](https://www.spexai.com/).
 - 💞️ I’m looking to collaborate on Research in Computer Vision, and Machine Learning basic algorithm, I have also had some research in Computer Vision field, everything in [scholar](https://scholar.google.com/citations?user=VQwSY1gAAAAJ&hl=en).